frrabelo/LabyrinthOfTheDragon_GameBoy/README.md

 * [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020) - The Game Boy Development
   kit.
 Includes the libraries and binaries for C development on the Game Boy.
 * [GNU Make](https://gnuwin32.sourceforge.net/packages/make.htm) - Build system
   tool (installation should only be required on Windows).
+* [NodeJS](https://nodejs.org) - Used to run custom tools I made in the course of developing the game.

 ### Use Make to Build the ROM
 Update the `MakeFile` or define a shell variable named `GBDK_HOME` pointing to the directory where you installed GBDK.

-Once the tools are installed and the home directory is defined, all you have to do is run `make` from the project's root directory:
+Once the tools are installed and the home directory is defined, all you have to do is run `make` from the project's root directory.